 We love recovering healthy, nutritious food!

 We accept quality food from businesses that have excess product, or have product that is safe yet cannot be sold.
-This food is then shared both directly with our members and through our partner agencies.
+This food is then shared both directly with our clients and through our partner agencies.

 PROTECTING THE ENVIRONMENT